 Minor incidents may fly under the media radar.
-Any incident that spills off school grounds or draws more widespread attention also likely will draw media attention.
+Any incident that spills off school grounds or draws more widespread attention will also likely draw media attention.
 So at any moment in a crisis, the next call may be from a reporter wanting information and a comment.

 Cooperate with the media, as much as possible.
 Clearly, if a media outlet is mishandling the story or breaking school policy or rules about access to the campus, corrective action should be taken.
-In general, though, it is best to work with the media, and present facts as you see them rather than being at odds with them.
+In general, though, it is best to work with the media and present facts rather than being at odds with them.